 A known (and unfortunate) fact is that not all home repair professionals are reliable enough.

-Some will even say that those professionals can smell blood, and if they conclude that you do not have too much of an idea on the issue that needs fixing, they will take advantage of it to make you think much more thorough repair is required - All to enrich themselves a little more.
+Some will even say that those professionals can 'smell blood,' and if they conclude you do not have too much of an idea regarding the issue that needs treatment, they will deliberately make you end up thinking that a much more thorough repair is required - All to enrich themselves a bit more.

 So 'how do I avoid it?
 You might be asking.